PragTob/measuree/README.md

 ## Decisions

+Some of the Decisions made during the implementation:

 ### Statistics Cache

 I decided to implement a cache, as per assumptions I don't expect to get a lot of old data so calculating averages on every request seems like a waste.
 And at the same time, if we don't often get old data a lot of the data (and hence the cache) are pretty stable.